Creede OHV Club

 Ø

-operators must possess a valid drivers license or vehicle operator’s license.
+must possess a valid drivers license or vehicle operator’s license or be

-on roads or trails as required by the USFS travel map.
+trails as required by the USFS MVUM map.